HelloElephant/Parade/README.md

 #### Bounding Progress Range

 There is sometimes a need to adjust where the progress actually takes place.
-This is especially useful in the case an animatable view is smaller than the bounding size of the scrollview.
+This is especially useful when animatable view is smaller than the bounding size of the scrollview.
 Observe the examples of the ranges defined, and how it effects the progress.
 By defining a range, this is basically telling the scrollview where the progress counts from 0 to 100.

 ![alt tag](/Documentation/assets/03_range_progress.png?raw=true)

-Ranges can be defined on a per property basis just like easing, thus allowing for different properties interpolating over different coordinate spaces.
+Ranges can be defined on a per property basis just like easing – thus allowing for different properties interpolating over different coordinate spaces.
 The following example defines two different ranges for each property, and can visually be referenced above as to where the interpolation will take place.

 ```swift